 MAJOR TIP: Please note, that essential oils contain chemicals because they are 100% made up of chemical components.
 This is a major misunderstanding in some circles.
 So please, if you know anyone claiming that their essential oils or/and products are CHEMICAL FREE, respectfully share this information with them.

-We are ara all in the ‘dark ages’ in some area.
-There is no need to embrace anyone.
+We are all in the ‘dark ages’ in some area.
+There is no need to embarrass anyone.
 Thank you.

 Simple or serious

 Now, take a step in the contemporary direction and discover how you can start to make sense of this.

 And more importantly, make it valuable and relevant to your daily aromatherapy practice.

 #1 – Your safety recommendations are closely related to your chemical composition.